threehouse-plus-ec/workbench/coffee-bean-to-espresso/breakwater/BEANS-COAST-001.md

 **Revision log:**

-- v0.1.0 (2026-04-06): initial curated draft.
+- v0.1.0 (2026-04-06): Initial curated draft.
-- v0.2.0 (2026-04-06): freezing pass — status markers added to all
-  parameter rows; roasting-loss table relocated to Appendix A;
-  section structure standardised; coastline voice tightened;
-  production share moved to contextual note; AC-06 wording moderated.
+- v0.2.0 (2026-04-06): Freezing pass — status markers added to all parameter rows; roasting-loss table relocated to Appendix A; section structure standardised; coastline voice tightened; production share moved to contextual note; AC-06 wording moderated.
-- v0.3.0 (2026-04-06): Council review pass — BW-02 RESOLVED (350 g
-  confirmed); BW-03 RESOLVED (Salojärvi 2024 definitive); defect equivalence ratios upgraded to FROZEN; BW-01 assigned CL-2026-016 with Architect’s metabolomic flux framing; BW-04 assigned CL-2026-017; BW-05 assigned CL-2026-018 and linked to BW-01;
-  AC-06 status updated to ACTIVE — EVIDENCE CONTRARY; §5.4
-  “aroma-precursor” qualified as “non-volatile precursors to volatile aromatics”; T1b tier designation added to header;
-  Architect and Scout stances acknowledged in header.
+- v0.3.0 (2026-04-06): Council review pass — BW-02 RESOLVED (350 g confirmed); BW-03 RESOLVED (Salojärvi 2024 definitive); defect equivalence ratios upgraded to FROZEN; BW-01 assigned CL-2026-016 with Architect’s metabolomic flux framing; BW-04 assigned CL-2026-017; BW-05 assigned CL-2026-018 and linked to BW-01; AC-06 status updated to ACTIVE — EVIDENCE CONTRARY; §5.4 “aroma-precursor” qualified as “non-volatile precursors to volatile aromatics”; T1b tier designation added to header; Architect and Scout stances acknowledged in header.

 -----

 ## 10 — Conclusion: What the Bean Encodes

 The green coffee bean arrives at the roaster as a finished biological object.
 Its genome was fixed hundreds of thousands of years ago by a single hybridisation event.
 Its density, sugar load, and acid balance were shaped over months of growth under specific conditions of altitude, temperature, rainfall, and shade.
 Its microbial history was determined during fermentation and drying.
 By the time it reaches a grading table, it carries a precise chemical inventory — one that constrains the upper bound of what any roast or brew can extract.

 Three findings from this curation deserve emphasis.

 First, Arabica’s genetic narrowness is not a footnote — it is a structural vulnerability.
 Cultivated Arabica retains less than 1% of the diversity found in wild populations.
 Every cultivar in the specialty market traces back to the same Bourbon–Typica bottleneck.
 The species’ future under climate pressure depends on material that currently sits in Ethiopian forests and gene banks, not in commercial plantations.

 Second, the most consequential quantitative finding in the terroir literature is an interaction, not a main effect: sucrose accumulation with altitude is significant only in washed beans, not in naturals (Worku et al. 2018).
 Terroir and processing are not independent layers — they are coupled.
 The “latent potential” framing for the green bean is useful but incomplete.
 Processing does not merely expose what altitude deposited; it constrains whether altitude’s contribution is expressed at all.

 Third, the gap between what can be measured and what is routinely measured remains large.
 HPLC can quantify chlorogenic acids, caffeine, trigonelline, and sucrose with high precision.
 Water activity meters predict storage safety better than moisture content alone.
 NIR spectroscopy is approaching field-deployable accuracy for several compounds.
 Yet most green coffee in trade is still graded primarily by visual defect count and moisture percentage — metrics that capture only a fraction of the bean’s actual state.

 This dossier does not claim to be complete.
 It records the evidentiary terrain as of April 2026, drawn from five independent research agents and cross-checked against peer-reviewed literature, standards-body documents, and practitioner knowledge.
 Where claims conflict, the conflict is preserved.
 Where evidence is weak, it is marked accordingly.
 The ten anti-claims in §6 are not editorial positions — they are statements whose evidential support was tested and found insufficient by the sources reviewed.

 The bean encodes its genetics, its environment, its fermentation history, and its moisture state.
 It does not encode roast profile, extraction regime, or serving conditions.
 Those belong to downstream dossiers.
 This one ends where heat begins.

 -----

-## Appendix A — Interface to Roast Dossier: Precursor Stability

-Under Thermal Transformation
+## Appendix A — Interface to Roast Dossier: Precursor Stability Under Thermal Transformation

 This table is provided as a reference for the Roast dossier.
 It describes behaviour under thermal transformation and therefore falls outside the Beans boundary condition.
 It is included here solely to document the handoff point.

 |Compound         |Typical change during roasting|Notes                                            |Status     |
 |-----------------|------------------------------|-------------------------------------------------|-----------|